Adobe-Consulting-Services/acs-aem-tools/_posts/2013-12-06-aem-fiddle.md

 tags: new
 ---

 The intent of AEM Fiddle is to provide an accessible, developer friendly environent for experimentation, POCs and other one-off tasks.
+AEM Fiddle is **not** intended to be used as a full fledged application development environment.

-AEM Fiddle advantage over other AEM IDE's (like CRXDE Lite) is fundamentally: *time to execution*.
+AEM Fiddle's fundamental advantage over other AEM IDE's is: *time to execution*.

 Most AEM IDE/development tooling requires the orchestration of scripts, resources and `sling:resourceTypes`.
 AEM Fiddle allows you to begin coding and executing your code in seconds (literally).